LouisvilleMetro/WazeCCPProcessor/README.md

 1. Log into your own AWS console.
 2. Created a new [S3 bucket](https://s3.console.aws.amazon.com/s3/home), *eg 'waze-artifacts-your-city'*.
 It needs read/write permissions only for your AWS console account.
 You only have to do this step one time.
 3. Create your lambda functions.
+    - Make sure NVM, NPM, and Node are updated on your machine first.
-Run *'npm install'* on the *waze-data-download.js* code in **[code/lambda-functions/waze-data-download](code/lambda-functions/waze-data-download)**, then zip the results up.
-Make sure NVM, NPM, and Node are updated on your machine first.
-Alternatively, you can use our zip file at **[code/lambda-functions/waze-data-download.zip](code/lambda-functions/waze-data-download.zip)**.
+    - Run *'npm install'* on the *waze-data-download.js* code in **[code/lambda-functions/waze-data-download](code/lambda-functions/waze-data-download)**, then zip the results up.
+      - TODO: JRS 20180412 - Convert the downloader to typescript, setup webpack, etc. so it also is as simple as just `npm install`
+    - Run *'npm install'* on the *waze-data-process* code in **[code/lambda-functions/waze-data-process](code/lambda-functions/waze-data-process)**.
+This should install dependencies, build, and output a zip file at `code/lambda-functions/waze-data-process.zip` locally.
+    - Alternatively, you can use our zip files at **[code/lambda-functions/waze-data-download.zip](code/lambda-functions/waze-data-download.zip)** and **[code/lambda-functions/waze-data-process.zip](code/lambda-functions/waze-data-process.zip)**.
 4. Upload the zip file from step 3 to the S3 bucket you created in step 2.

+---

+### Everything between the horizontal lines needs to be revisited for new setup - JRS
 5. Create a new [Cloud Formation](https://console.aws.amazon.com/cloudformation/home) stack and run the YAML at [infrastructure/cloudformation/WazeProcessorStack.yml](infrastructure/cloudformation/WazeProcessorStack.yml).
 6. You will be prompted for 3 variables:
   * **EnvironmentName**: Enter name of the environment (Dev, Test, Prod, etc).
 This allows you to deploy and test updates easily.